melodyyangaws/sql-based-etl/README.md

 ## Connect to EKS cluster

-Before running any commands against a new EKS cluster, you need to connect to it firstly.
+Before running any commands against a new EKS cluster, you need to connect to it first.
 Get the connection command from your deployment output, something like this:

 ```
 aws eks update-kubeconfig --name <EKS_cluster_name> --region <region> --role-arn arn:aws:iam::<account_number>:role/<role_name>